JenPage/Showcase/readme.md

         - ~add way to mass-assign trophies to a display (instead of one at a time)~
         - add Trophy Groups
             - and the ability to assign all Trophy Group members to a Display
+        - add Display Groups
+            - and the ability to assign a new Trophy to all Displays in a group

 ## Installation